blavellocsu/lexer/README.md

 # Compiler
- This program is the lexer stage of a compiler.
+ This program is the lexer and syntax analyzer stage of a compiler.

 ## Contributors: